In people’s quest toward a fresher, less-processed diet, the trend has gone to the dogs — literally.

-About: A Pup Above is a versatile provider of fresh dog food, with a subscription-based service, on-demand ordering option, and in-store availability at a limited number of stores.
+About: A Pup Above is a versatile provider of fresh dog food, who offers a subscription-based service, an on-demand ordering option, and in-store availability at a limited number of stores.

-A Pup Above is uniquely positioned among canine competitors in the fresh dog food space due to the fact that they cook their food via sous vide, resulting in a slow cooking method that’s said to preserve more nutrients than standard cooking procedures.
+A Pup Above is uniquely positioned among canine competitors in the fresh dog food space due to the fact that they cook their food using sous vide techniques — a slow cooking method that some contend preserves more nutrients than standard cooking procedures.

-- Offer veterinary nutritionist-crafted formulas that are balanced and made with only USDA meats and pesticide-free vegetables
+- All recipes are crafted by a veterinary nutritionist, balanced, and made with only USDA meats and pesticide-free vegetables

-- Arrive in 3-pound bags of 3 frozen 1-pound patties that can be dethawed as needed
+- Arrive in 3-pound bags or 3 frozen 1-pound patties that can be dethawed as needed

 - Turkey Pawella